Swede Dreams of Winter

 Wake in the morning to mist rising off the water and the soft light of dawn creeping over the mountains, a winter wonderland that feels worlds away from everyday life.

-If you’ve opted for a day cruise, consider extending your stay in Piopiotahi and spending the night in this remote alpine paradise.
+If you’ve opted for a day cruise, consider extending your stay in Piopiotahi by spending the night in this remote alpine paradise.
 Rather than rushing back, treat yourself to a night at Milford Sound Lodge, a peaceful and stylish retreat tucked into the heart of Fiordland’s wilderness.

 After a day on the water, warm up and wind down with a luxurious dining experience at Pio Pio Restaurant, the lodge’s on-site restaurant and one of Fiordland’s best-kept secrets.
 This cosy eatery serves up fresh, seasonal dishes made with locally sourced ingredients, think Southland lamb, native herbs, and crisp regional produce.
 Whether you're in the mood for a hearty winter stew or a delicate, flavourful creation, every plate is thoughtfully prepared to reflect the surrounding landscape and satisfy the soul.